MAmaya1/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    Actions in Redux contain action types and data.
+Reducer functions take the data from actions, and change/update state according to that data.

+    The store is known as the 'single source of truth' because it stores all of our application state, which in turn controls all of our views.

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    Application state is the global state data for our entire app.
+It is determined by actions and our reducer function, and can pass props into specific components as needed.

+    Component state is stored locally on a specific component, and is only used to handle state changes on that component.
+An example of this would be handling inputs on a login form.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+    redux-thunk is middleware that allows us to return functions in our action creators instead of just objects.
+This gives action creators more functionality by allowing us to use dispatch or make axios calls.

 ## Project Set Up